BlankSHC/ISSP/README.md

 ## Getting started

-We provide examples on how to train and evaluate ISSP agents.
+We provide requirements and examples on how to train and evaluate ISSP agents.

 ### Preparing